Three Pennsylvania amusement and water parks listed in new ranking of the best in the U.S.

 "Don't miss a visit to nearby Lake Erie, which adds to the family-friendly fun," Tripadvisor said.

-Hersheypark, which is located outside Harrisburg in Hershey, landed in the No. 18 spot on the list, was founded in 1906 for the employees of the Hershey Chocolate Company, and now over 100 years later, it's one of the best parks in the country.
+Hersheypark, which is located outside Harrisburg in Hershey, landed in the No. 18 spot on the list.
+It was founded in 1906 for the employees of the Hershey Chocolate Company, and now over 100 years later, it's one of the best parks in the country.

 "It's still a sweet escape, with thrilling rides and lots of treats," Tripadvisor said.
 "Clean facilities, attentive staff, and affordable prices add to the appeal."